 Maria works with producers and journalists to deliver compelling content.
 Examples include:

 Self-Care for Busy People: Most people are more compassionate towards others than they are to themselves.
 Yet, unless we care for ourselves, we cannot be fully authentic and available to those around us.
 Many of us are more careful about how we spend our money than our time, while time is the one thing we cannot buy and is of uncertain quantity.
 Self-care need not be time-consuming or difficult.
 With the pandemic forcing us all to slow down, we can put in place new and effective practices that enable us to become our best versions.
+Maria delivered this talk to an Austin Texas Women’s Bar Association and has an eBook on the subject.

-You can reach Maria at fiftyafter50@gmail.com or 301.520.6548.
+You can reach Maria at Maria@MariaLeonardOlsen.com.

 Bio: